saguileran/Simulation-Protocol/readme.md

 <!-- "## Simulation Protocol ## -->

 Lattice Boltzmann Method (LBM) is a Computational Fluid Dynamis (CFD) originated from Automata Celular Method (LGA) and developed in 1990's by Hardy–Pomeau–de Pazzis and Frisch–Hasslacher–Pomeau.
 Although this method is relatively new, it has become more popular in the last decade between scientists and engineering due to its versatility to parallelize and model several phenomena.
-Now exits several LBM software (public and private) that can be used to make CFD, some of them are: Palabos, ProLB, pybm, OpenLB, etc.
+Now exits several LBM software (public and private) that can be used to make LBM, some of them are: Palabos, ProLB, pybm, OpenLB, etc.

 # Description